Pasifika-Web3-Tech-Hub/pasifika-whitepaper/README.md

 The Pasifika Exchange represents a cornerstone of our platform infrastructure as the first decentralized exchange designed specifically for Pacific Island communities.
 This groundbreaking financial component offers:

-- Secure trading of digital assets with low fees and cross-island interoperability
+- Secure trading of digital assets with low fees and cross-island compatibility
-- Chainlink price feed integration for reliable, tamper-proof token valuations
+- Secure price feed integration for reliable, tamper-proof token valuations
 - Advanced decimal handling that prevents arithmetic overflow and underflow
 - Optimized token conversion mechanics for 18-decimal tokens and 8-decimal price feeds
-- Cross-chain bridge functionality with Arbitrum integration (Sepolia testnet, Chain ID 421614)
+- Bitcoin-secured bridge functionality with enhanced security measures
 - Facilitation of remittances and cross-border transfers between islands
 - Liquidity provision for local asset trading and community tokens
 - Specialized order matching for low-volume but culturally significant assets
-- Support for fiat on/off ramps with localized payment methods
+- Support for localized payment methods across all supported chains
 - Regulatory compliance while preserving user privacy
 - Intuitive interface optimized for island connectivity constraints

-The Exchange will be seamlessly integrated with both the physical and digital infrastructure components, with node operators helping to secure the exchange's transactions and local distribution hubs potentially serving as fiat access points.
+The Exchange will be seamlessly integrated with both the physical and digital infrastructure components, with node operators helping to secure the exchange's transactions and local distribution hubs potentially serving as access points.

 ### 3.4 Integration Model

 The platform's unique strength comes from the seamless integration between physical and digital components:

-1. **Cross-Chain Data Flow Integration:** Node operators collect and process data that flows through external oracles to update NFTs across multiple EVM Compatible networks, creating a real-time connection between physical reality and digital representations with full interoperability.
+1. **Bitcoin-Secured Data Flow Integration:** Node operators collect and process data that flows through external oracles to update NFTs across Bitcoin-secured networks, creating a real-time connection between physical reality and digital representations with enhanced security.

 2. **Financial Flow Integration:** Digital marketplace transactions trigger physical fulfillment through distribution hubs, with verification feedback completing the cycle.